-Section L.3 of the LTCP as entitled "Operation and Maintenance Program Updates for CSO Control Measures" specifies that the Town of Guttenberg would prepare updates to their O&M manual to include any new or modified facilities which are a part of the LTCP.
+Section L.3 of the LTCP as entitled "Operation and Maintenance Program Updates for CSO Control Measures" specifies that JCMUA would prepare updates to their O&M manual to include any new or modified facilities which are a part of the LTCP.
 These manuals would include a description of the equipment and features of the facility, operating instructions, maintenance guides, and safety considerations.
-The updates to the O&M Programs were to begin within sixty days of placing the CSO Control Measures into operation and were to be submitted to the Department for review and comment.